Carbonel: The King of the Cats

-Carbonel: the King of the Cats is a children's book by Barbara Sleigh published in 1955 by Max Parrish in England and Bobbs-Merrill in the US.
-It is based on a folk tale from the British Isles "The King of the Cats" has two sequels, The Kingdom of Carbonel (Puffin, 1961) and Carbonel and Calidor: Being the Further Adventures of a Royal Cat (Kestrel Books, 1978), making up the Carbonel series.
-The first edition of Carbonel was illustrated by V. H. Drummond, and of Kingdom by D. M. Leonard.
+Carbonel (published in the US as Carbonel: The King of the Cats) is a children's book by Barbara Sleigh, published in 1955 by Max Parrish in England and Bobbs-Merrill in the US.
+It is based on a folk tale from the British Isles known as "The King of the Cats".
+Carbonel was illustrated by V. H. Drummond.

+Sleigh wrote two sequels, The Kingdom of Carbonel (Max Parrish, 1959; Bobbs-Merrill, 1960) and Carbonel and Calidor: Being the Further Adventures of a Royal Cat (Kestrel Books, 1978; Puffin Books, 1980), making the Carbonel series.

 Plot summary

 A girl named Rosemary buys a broom and a cat from Mrs Cantrip, an untidy woman in the market place.
 When to Rosemary's surprise the cat starts talking to her, she learns that the woman is a witch, selling her possessions to start a new career.

 Moreover, the cat, Carbonel, just happens to be King of the Cats, presumed missing by his subjects since the witch abducted him.
 Unfortunately, he cannot return to his throne until the enslavement spell Mrs Cantrip cast on him is undone.
 Rosemary, together with a new friend John, have to learn a little witchcraft themselves before tracking down Mrs Cantrip to obtain her at best ambivalent help.